PrivSec-dev/privsec.dev/content/posts/linux/Using Native ZFS Encryption with Proxmox.md

 Next, create `/etc/dropbear/authorized_keys` and put your ssh keys in there.

 You may also edit `/etc/dropbear/config` and adjust it however you like.
 You can find the list of the options [here](https://linux.die.net/man/8/dropbear).
 In my opinion, the default is good enough.
 Some other blog posts may recommend that you change the port to avoid the ssh fingerprint mismatch warning, but I would recommend just using a different subdomain to connect to dropbear instead.
-That way, you can pin dropbear's fingerprint with SSHFP records.
+That way, you can pin Dropbear's fingerprint with SSHFP records.
 I will write a seperate post on this later.

 Then, edit the `/etc/initramfs-tools/initramfs.conf` and add the static IP address for it to use.
 The format is